dhershman1/vue-debounce/README.md

 import { debounce } from 'vue-debounce'
 ```

-The `debounce` function returns a function back which in turn is debounced, so you can set them up ahead of time, or just double call the function like so:
+The `debounce` function returns a function back which in turn is debounced, so you can set them up ahead of time:

 ```js
 const dFn = debounce(val => console.log('normal format', val), '400ms')